 SECTION 1506.
 Publicity of Records.

-All records and accounts of every office, department or other agency of the City shall be open to inspection by any citizen, any representative of a citizens' organization, or any representative of the press at all reasonable times and under reasonable regulations established by the City Manager, except records and documents the disclosure of which would tend to defeat the lawful purpose which they are intended to accomplish.
+All records and accounts of every office, department or other agency of the City shall be open to inspection by any person, any representative of an organization, or any representative of the press at all reasonable times and under reasonable regulations established by the City Manager, except records and documents the disclosure of which would tend to defeat the lawful purpose which they are intended to accomplish, or as otherwise exempted from disclosure pursuant to State law.

 We do further certify and declare that the foregoing constitutes a true and correct statement of the actions and proceedings had by the City of Watsonville and the Board of Aldermen of said City, in the matter of the framing, proposal and submission of said proposed Charter for the government of the City of Watsonville, and in the calling, voting upon, and canvassing the returns and declaring the results of said election.